wpietri/sucks/README.md

     % sucks clean 15 edge 10
 ```

-If you wanted it to clean for 5 minutes and then stop where it was,
+If you wanted it to clean for 5 minutes and then stop without charging:
-either of these would work:

 ```
     % sucks clean 5 stop
-    % sucks --no-charge clean 5
 ```

 If it's running amok and you'd just like it to stop where it is: